 Guide dogs for children and young people

-Guide Dogs has a long and successful history of providing a guide dog for people aged 16 or over.
-In 2006 a three-year pilot project was established, to assess both the practicalities, as well as the benefits, of providing a guide dog to young people under the age of 16.
-Those young people who trained with a dog during the pilot phase made excellent progress and the impact of the dog really can be described as ‘life-changing’.
-In light of this, there is now no minimum age for guide dog ownership, and we are able to offer guide dogs to young people.
+Guide Dogs has a long and successful history of providing guide dogs for people aged 16 or over.
+We have since broadened our reach even more following a three-year pilot project with young people under 16 back in 2006.
+Their amazing progress means there is now no minimum age for guide dog ownership, and we are pleased to offer guide dogs to young people.

-How are young people selected and assessed for suitability for having a guide dog?
+How will I be selected and assessed for having a guide dog?

 We assess all young people who apply for a guide dog.
-Our aim is to determine whether the provision of a guide dog will aid a person’s mobility, increase confidence and self-esteem, and thus improve the quality of an individual’s life.
+Our aim is to establish whether a guide dog will help you become more mobile, build your confidence and self-esteem, and ultimately improve your quality of life.

-Our in-depth guide dog mobility assessment explores key elements such as walking speed, balance, lifestyle, and so on.
-We will then make a decision as to whether the young person will be placed on the waiting list for a guide dog.
-We will always include parents or carers and key professionals from the outset, as they will play an important role in supporting the young person with a guide dog.
+Our in-depth guide dog mobility assessment explores walking speed, balance, lifestyle, and so on.
+We’ll then decide whether you will be placed on the waiting list for a guide dog.
+We always include your parents or carers and key professionals from the outset, as they play an important role in supporting the young person with a guide dog.

-How long does the training take and what does it include?
+How long does the training take and what does it cover?

 - Looking after the dog’s care and welfare – including grooming, feeding and checking the dog for any signs of illness or health problems